 Every year, college students are injured or killed during events associated with hazing.
 Often, violence, heavy drinking and humiliation are part of the rituals students endure to gain acceptance into a popular group on campus.
 At times, sleep deprivation, nudity and sex acts also are involved.
 While college hazing is most commonly associated with fraternities and sororities, other organizations participate as well, including sports teams and marching bands.
 While many states have made hazing a crime, only some have made it a felony.
-In 2012, Congresswoman Frederica Wilson introduced legislation that would have made the activity a federal offense and stripped participating students of their financial aid.
-Her effort, however, was unsuccessful.
-Colleges and universities nationwide prohibit hazing but struggle to prevent it even after launching multiple programs over the years to encourage students to avoid such activities and report them.
+In 2012, Congresswoman Frederica Wilson introduced legislation that would have made the activity a federal offense.
+But that effort was unsuccessful.
+Colleges and universities nationwide prohibit hazing but struggle to prevent it even after launching numerous programs over the years to urge students to avoid such activities and report them.

 It is difficult to gauge the prevalence of college hazing because no organization formally tracks it.
-Higher-education institutions generally do not monitor hazing incidents or allegations.
-Hazing is not on the list of student offenses that must be reported to the U.S. Department of Education under the federal Clery Act, formally known as the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
-Non-profit and news agencies generally rely on hazing statistics that are based on older studies such as the often-cited 2008 study from the University of Maine, “Hazing in View: College Students at Risk.”
-That study, done in partnership with several fraternities and sororities, found that 55% of college students who are involved in clubs, teams and organizations have experienced hazing.
-Hank Nuwer, a journalism professor and social critic whose specialty is hazing, monitors published accounts of hazing-related deaths and keeps a running tally on his website.
+Higher education institutions generally do not monitor hazing incidents or allegations.
+And hazing is not one of the student offenses that colleges must report to the U.S. Department of Education under the federal Clery Act, formally known as the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
+Some individuals informally monitor hazing-related deaths.
+For example, Hank Nuwer, a journalism professor in Indiana who writes about hazing, keeps a running tally of published accounts of hazing deaths on his website.

-As journalists explore the issue from various angles, this selection of academic research and other reports will help inform their reporting:
+As journalists explore the issue from various angles, this selection of academic research and other reports will help inform their coverage.

 “White Boys Drink, Black Girls Yell . . . : A Racialized and Gendered Analysis of Violent Hazing and the Law”